aya-asylbek/eventonica-app/README.md

 npm test

-Example test output:

-Test Results
+You will see test Results

 Project Structure 📂